chromaui/chromatic-docs/bitbucket-pipelines.md

 Including the `git` command prior to running Chromatic prevents unwanted build errors when Chromatic retrieves the information from your BitBucket repo.

-And you'll be able to to see the full UI changeset for PRs and perform Chromatic UI Reviews normally.
+You'll now be able to to see the UI changeset for PRs and perform [UI Review](review) as normal.

 #### Run Chromatic on external forks of open source projects